Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Introduction

-\begin{theorem}[Theorems \ref{thm:BVforPoisson}+\ref{thm:gravityonPoisson}] Let $X$ be a smooth and oriented Poisson $n$-manifold with semisimple modular vector.
+\begin{theorem}[Theorems \ref{thm:BVforPoisson}] Let $X$ be a smooth and oriented Poisson $n$-manifold with diagonalizable modular vector field.
 Let $A$ the algebra of smooth functions on $M$.
-Then $\mathrm{HP}^\bullet(A)$ has a Batalin-Vilkovisky algebra structure, and its negative cyclic Poisson homology $\mathrm{PC}_\bullet^{-}(A)$ (see Definition \ref{def:negativecyclicPoisson}) has a gravity algebra structure induced from the Batalin-Vilkovisky operator. \end{theorem}
+Then $\mathrm{HP}^\bullet(A)$ has a Batalin-Vilkovisky algebra structure, whose Batalin-Vilkovisky operator generates the Schouten bracket on $\mathrm{HP}^\bullet(A)$. \end{theorem}

-The above theorem generalizes Xu's result in \cite{Xu} and the first two authors' result joint with Eshmatov in \cite{CEL} where only unimodular Poisson manifolds are considered.

-Batalin-Vilkovisky and gravity algebras arose from physics, especially from string field theory.
-About 30 years ago Getzler showed that a homology level 2-dimensional topological conformal field theory (TCFT) is equivalent to a Batalin-Vilkovisky algebra, while the equivariant 2-dimensional TCFT is equivalent to a gravity algebra; see \cite{Getzler1,Getzler2,Getzler3} for more details.
-These algebraic structures also appeared in, just to name a few, Calabi-Yau geometry (\cite{Tian,Ginzburg,CYZ}), Poisson geometry (\cite{Xu,LWW,LWW2}) and String Topology (\cite{CS,Chen,Tradler}).

-In fact, the above cited references are quite related to each other.
-Under some conditions, they are related either by deformation quantization, or by Koszul duality.
-Let us first recall several results in this direction.